It’s Nice to Meet You!

 - called to gospel ministry while attending Auburn University, 1995.

 - launched a non-profit foster care and adoption agency, Camp Rock Foster Care and Adoption Agency, licensed and contracted with the state of Georgia.
-Drew served as the Executive Director of Camp Rock of Georgia (December 2017 to present) and is the Executive Pastor at Redland Baptist Church in Valdosta, GA.
+Drew served as the Executive Director of Camp Rock of Georgia (December 2017 to June 2020) and served the Executive Pastor at Redland Baptist Church in Valdosta, GA (2017 to 2020).

 - has served in various leadership roles within the Blue Ridge Baptist Association including the chairman of the Personnel Committee, chairman of the Director of Mission Search Committee, Credentials Committee, and Moderator.